-Providing facilities for afterschool activities such as music lessons (piano, guitar, band, song, choir) several days a week.
-Also chess lessons.
+Providing facilities for afterschool activities such as music lessons (piano, guitar, band, song, choir), and chess lessons several days a week.

 Providing facilities for families for birthday parties and other occasions and celebrations.
 This opportunity is widely used by families.